8095 Nanobots

 Autonomous

-In the autonomous phase of the competition, our plan is simple: preload and score once in the high basket, then secure those sweet parking points.
+In the autonomous phase of the competition, our plan is simple: preload and launch 3 artifacts, then secure those sweet parking points.

 Tele-Op